Rehabilitation Therapy in Ravenswood, IL

-Whether a patient’s rehab is related to surgery, illness, or injury, Dr. Andrew Kiper, DC of Lakeside Spine & wellness in the Ravenswood and Lincoln Square area of Chicago, IL, is experienced in providing quality chiropractic care.
+Whether a patient’s rehab is related to surgery, illness, or sports injury treatment, Dr. Andrew Kiper, DC of Lakeside Spine & wellness in the Ravenswood and Lincoln Square area of Chicago, IL, is experienced in providing quality chiropractic care.
 His expertise and skill in progressive rehab is sought out by patients throughout Chicago’s north side.

 Rehabilitation Q & A

 What Is Rehabilitation?
-Rehab is physical medicine designed to return the body to optimum health and function following illness, injury or surgery.
-Chiropractic rehab includes muscle strengthening, balancing exercises, and deep soft-tissue work.
+Rehab is physical medicine designed to return the body to optimum health and function following illness, sports injury or surgery.
+Chiropractic rehabilitation therapy includes muscle strengthening, balancing exercises, and deep soft-tissue work.
 Chiropractors can also teach patients the correct ways to move to promote function, and proper mobility and stability.

 What’s the Connection with Chiropractic Care?
 Rehab may encompass other components such as speech or occupational therapy.
 However, musculoskeletal issues are at the center of most rehabilitation plans.
 Chiropractic is one of the few health care disciplines that focuses on musculoskeletal issues.
 Physical therapy tends to use a joint-by-joint approach to rehab.
 Chiropractic care, by contrast, addresses the entire patient as a whole, as posture, gait, muscles, skeletal alignment and tendons are all interconnected.
 For example foot or ankle issues can lead to pain in the knee or hips.
 For the best and long-term results, chiropractic treatment always treats a patient’s underlying problem and not just the symptoms.